 This Cajun shrimp gumbo recipe is perfect for celebrating Mardi Gras.
 It's a delicious seafood dish made with authentic New Orleans flavor.
+Made in one pot for an easy meal that feeds a crowd.

 Mardi Gras, the celebration of food before the Lenten season, conjures up all kinds of delicious dishes.
 I've shared a delicious seafood jambalaya already and today I'm sharing my version of Cajun shrimp gumbo.